Maximising the Nutritional Value of Liver: Tips and Recipes

 Despite its high nutrient content, consuming liver in large amounts could lead to iron overload, especially in individuals with hereditary haemochromatosis.

-The condition excessive storage of iron, leading to serious health complications such as heart disease and cirrhosis of the liver.
+The condition causes excessive storage of iron, leading to serious health complications such as heart disease and cirrhosis of the liver.

 Risk FactorsConsiderations